Oil burner

 An oil burner is a heating device which burns #1, #2 and #6 heating oils, diesel fuel or other similar fuels.
-In the United States ultra low #2 diesel is the common fuel used.
+In the United States, ultra low sulfur #2 diesel is the common fuel used.
 It is dyed red to show that it is road-tax exempt.
-In most markets of the United States heating oil is the same specification of fuel as on-road un-dyed diesel.
+In most markets of the United States, heating oil is the same specification of fuel as on-road un-dyed diesel.

 An oil burner is a part attached to an oil furnace, water heater, or boiler.
 It provides the ignition of heating oil/biodiesel fuel used to heat either air or water via a heat exchanger.
 The fuel is atomized into a fine spray usually by forcing it under pressure through a nozzle which gives the resulting flame a specific flow rate, angle of spray and pattern (variations of a cone shape).
 This spray is usually ignited by an electric spark with the air being forced through around it at the end of a blast tube, by a fan driven by the oil burner motor.
-The fuel pump is typically driven via a coupling connecting its shaft to that of the motor's.
-Oil burners also include combustion-proving devices to prevent out-of-control combustion - Primary Control; Safety Control; Cad Cell Control; Master Control; Fire-Eye Control are all common names for the 'combustion safety control'.
+The fuel pump is typically driven via a coupling connecting its shaft to the motor.

-In the United States residential home heating oil market the "vaporizing gun burner" is the most common mechanical device used to heat a home or small commercial forced air space with.
-Depending on the manufacturer these simple burners will see a lifespan if regularly maintained for decades.
-Currently, old installations from the 1950s and 1960s are still in operation today if they received regular maintenance.
+In the United States residential home heating oil market, the "vaporizing gun burner" is the most common mechanical device used to heat a home or small commercial forced air space with.
+These simple burners may achieve a lifespan of several decades with regular maintenance.